matthewmcgarvey/focus/NOTES.md

 I think the postgres implementation is exactly what I was thinking I could do, so I'm glad to find an example.

 Side note... tracing java libraries (and especially ones as complicated as SQL integrations) is ridiculously difficult.

+I was happy with the current implementation of how you can get results by passing in the field... that is, until I tried to implement `SELECT * FROM users`.
+When you provide a way to select "*" then you aren't passed any of the column information.
+I don't really want to trace java code right now, so I'm making this note and removing that functionality.